finale-lua/lua-scripts/docs/rgp-lua/tinyxml2.md

 ### table2xml(table, node [, options])

 `table2xml()` embeds a Lua table inside an XMLNode.
 Typically this node will either be an `XMLElement` instance or an `XMLDocument` instance.
 If it is not an `XMLElement`, the function returns an error if the Lua table contains anything but sub-tables.

+`xml2table` returns `nil` if no errors occurred or else an error message describing the error.

 The goal of `table2xml` is to reverse the result of `xml2table()`, but there are some limitations.